madhurya333/Amaury_Madhurya_Project/README.txt

 USAGE:
 Place protein and peptide .pdb files in the "data/" folder.
 In the scripts folder, open master.sh script to make required user input modifications.
 Don't forget to enter the grid box coordinates in the ./docking.sh.
-Run $ ./master.sh
+(See Appendix Below) Run $ ./master.sh

 DESCRIPTION: